Steven Girvin

-Girvin's research focus has been theoretical study of collective quantum behavior in strongly correlated many body systems and their phase transitions, he has worked on problems such as the quantum Hall effect, the superconductor-insulator transition, and quantum spin chains.
+Girvin's research focus has been theoretical study of collective quantum behavior in strongly correlated many body systems and their phase transitions; he has worked on problems such as the quantum Hall effect, the superconductor–insulator transition, and quantum spin chains.
 He works with experimentalists Robert Schoelkopf and Michel Devoret on the engineering problem of building a quantum computer, and on developing "circuit QED" using superconducting electrical circuits.
 The group experimentally implemented the first all-electronic quantum processor and executed two-qubit quantum algorithms in 2009.
-Girvin co-edited the book "The Quantum Hall Effect", which has been translated to Japanese, Chinese and Russian.
-Together with co-author Kun Yang, Girvin published the Cambridge Press textbook "Modern Condensed Matter Physics" in 2019.
+Girvin co-edited the book The Quantum Hall Effect, which has been translated into Japanese, Chinese and Russian.
+Together with co-author Kun Yang, Girvin published the Cambridge Press textbook Modern Condensed Matter Physics in 2019.

 Girvin, James P. Eisenstein and Allan H. MacDonald won the 2007 Oliver E. Buckley Condensed Matter Prize for their "Fundamental experimental and theoretical research on correlated many-electron states in low dimensional systems".

 In September 2020, Girvin was appointed as the founding director of the Co-design Center for Quantum Advantage (C2QA) located at Brookhaven National Laboratory, one of five national quantum information science research centers funded by the Department of Energy.
 C2QA comprises 88 principal investigators across 24 institutions who "do the basic research needed to make dramatic advances in the performance of quantum computer modules".

+In June 2024, Girvin, who was then Eugene Higgins Professor of Physics, became Sterling Professor of Physics.
+He holds appointments both as a professor of physics and as a professor of applied physics in the Yale School of Engineering & Applied Science.